What is Product Experience Management (PXM)?

 4) Marketing personalisation

 The more your marketing and product information can speak to your target market on an individual level, the better the experience.
-This could be something like displaying information in your target customers first language.
-Or launching effective remarketing campaigns for people you know have browsed certain products.
+This could be something like displaying information in your target customers' first language.
+Or launching effective remarketing campaigns for people you know who have browsed certain products.

 5) Consistency of brand image and content

 Consistency of your brand across all marketing channels is a key part of building a great customer experience.
 It builds trust and credibility, which in turn makes potential customers more confident about doing business with you.

 Why is PXM beneficial to my company?

-When a company manages their customers experience well at a product level, it removes their objections.
+When a company manages its customers' experience well at a product level, it removes their objections.
 That increases the likelihood of a sale.

 Think about any time you've had a good experience in the past.
 Firstly, it means you're likely to want to repeat the experience (which in this case, is customers making a repeat purchase).
 Secondly, you're more likely to tell people about it and advocacy is the best form of marketing.

-The happier you can make a potential buyer as they explore your products, the more likely they are to return and spread a nice word about your company.
+The happier you can make potential buyers as they explore your products, the more likely they are to return and spread nice words about your company.
 Which ultimately increases the bottom line.

 So how do you maximise your PXM?